 Top of the page

-Having dyslexia does not mean that your or your child's ability to learn is below average.
-In fact, many people with dyslexia are very bright.
-But not being able to read well can make many areas of learning difficult.
+Having dyslexia doesn't mean that your or your child's ability to learn is below average.
+In fact, many people with this problem are very bright.
+But not being able to read well can make many areas of learning harder.

 Dyslexia is also called specific learning disability, reading disorder, and reading disability.

 Experts don't know for sure what causes dyslexia.
 But it often runs in families.
-So it may be passed from parents to children (genetic disorder).
-Also, some studies have found problems with how the brain links letters and words with the sounds they make.
+So it may be passed from parents to children.
+Some studies have found problems with how the brain links letters and words with the sounds they make.

 Signs of dyslexia in children who are too young for school include: